acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 #### **Public Sale**

-In the Public Sale, each participant will be able to commit as much CAKE as they would like up to the number of iCAKE as the limit.
+In the Public Sale, each participant will be able to commit as much ADE as they would like up to the number of iADE as the limit.
 If you buy tokens with the Public Sale you will have to pay a small fee.
 To learn more about the participation fees, please refer to the details in the IFO proposal (vote) for the specifics of the IFO you want to take part in.

 The final amount of IFO tokens one will get will be determined using the “Overflow” sale method.